WHAT DOES DUAL DIAGNOSIS

 IF A PERSON DOES HAVE BOTH AN ALCOHOL/DRUG PROBLEM AND AN EMOTIONAL PROBLEM, WHICH SHOULD BE TREATED FIRST?

 Ideally, both problems should be treated simultaneously.
 For any substance abuser, however, the first step in treatment must be detoxification – a period of time during which the body is allowed to cleanse itself of alcohol or drugs.
-Ideally, detoxification should take place under medical supervision.
+Ideally, detoxification should take place under pertains to psychiatric care supervision.
 It can take a few days to a week or more, depending on what substances the person abused and for how long.

 Until recently, alcoholics and drug addicts dreaded detoxification because it meant a painful and sometimes life-threatening “cold turkey” withdrawal.
 Now, doctors are able to give hospitalized substance abusers carefully chosen medications which can substantially ease withdrawal symptoms.
-Thus, when detoxification is done under medical supervision, it’s safer and less traumatic.
+Thus, when detoxification is done under pertains to psychiatric care supervision, it’s safer and less traumatic.